1964 Illinois elections

 Elections were held in Illinois on Tuesday, November 3, 1964.

 Primaries were held on April 14, 1964.

 Election information

+The elections coincided with Democratic nominee Lyndon B. Johnson's landslide National win in the presidential election (including a win in Illinois).
+In the state races, Democrats won a supermajority in the state house, which was held as an at-large race due to unusual legal circumstances.
+Democrat incumbents were also re-elected to all five state constitutional offices on the ballot.
+Republicans retained a majority in the state senate.
+Three Democratic incumbents were reelection as trustees of the University of Illinois.

 Turnout

 In the primary, turnout was 41.74% with 2,154,941 ballots cast (1,062,320 Democrat and 1,092,621 Republican).

 In the general election, turnout was 86.67% with 4,796,641 ballots cast.

 Federal elections

 United States President

 Illinois voted for the Democratic ticket of Lyndon B. Johnson and Hubert Humphrey.

 United States House

 All 24 Illinois seats in the United States House of Representatives were up for election in 1964.

 Democrats flipped one seat, leaving the Illinois House delegation to consist of 13 Democrats and 11 Republicans.

 State elections

 Governor

 Incumbent Governor Otto Kerner Jr., a Democrat, won reelection.